 WSGI is an abbreviation for Web Server Gateway Interface, which is a “simple calling convention for web servers to forward requests to web applications for frameworks written in Python.”
 WSGI is part of Python ecosystem.
 It was originally specified in PEP-333 in 2003, and was updated to PEP-3333 for python 3 in 2010.
 Python standard library even has a wsgiref package (WSGI reference server) built in.

 Why do we need to know WSGI?
-A Django web app is essentially an WSGI app.
-A web framework like Django adds many other functions such as database handling and template processing to generate html files.
+A Django/Flask web app is essentially an WSGI app.
+A web framework like Django/Flask adds many other functions such as database handling and template processing to generate html files.
 It helps a developer understand how web framework works behind the scene.

 The best writing on WSGI is probably a blog post by Armin Ronacher, who is the creator of Flask web framework and many other open source Python packages.
 Three code examples in this article are fantastic prototypes showing how WSGI and web framework work.